-- e.
-The Election Board will hold a grievance hearing within three (3) school days of the grievance being forwarded to the Board.
-Each party to the grievance shall have the option of confidentially disqualifying one member of the Election Board from a grievance hearing, with the exception of the Election Board Chair.
-The Election Board may take any action deemed appropriate and necessary to ensure fair elections.
-All actions by the Election Board are final and may not be appealed, with the exception of disqualification. - f.
-In the event of disqualification from an election, the disqualified party may appeal their disqualification to the AS Board of Directors Program Coordinator within one (1) school day of the date of disqualification.
-The Program Coordinator shall notify the AS Board of Directors immediately, and the AS Board of Directors shall convene the Elections Appeals Panel, which shall consist of any AS Board Member not running in the elections and of a non-voting advisor.
-The Elections Appeals Panel will convene a disqualification hearing within two (2) school days of the date of appeal.
-Decisions on disqualification by the Elections Appeals Panel are final, and may not be appealed.
-Candidates appealing a disqualification may not campaign for office until a decision about their disqualification is reached by the Election Appeals Panel. - g.
-The Elections Coordinator may not serve on the Election Board. - h.
-Penalties for violation of the Election Code and/or filing packet may include, but are not limited to, forfeiture up to \$25 of their public financing reimbursement or be charged up to \$25 disciplinary action; and disqualification. - VII.
-Voter Eligibility - a.
-Any matriculated student enrolled at the main campus of WWU or studying abroad during the academic quarter in which elections take place is eligible to vote in those elections (must be registered for classes by the last day to add/drop classes online spring quarter). - VIII.
-Online Voting, Polling Stations and Poll Workers - a.
+a.
+Any matriculated student enrolled at the main campus of WWU or studying abroad during the academic quarter in which elections take place is eligible to vote in those elections (must be registered for classes by the last day to add/drop classes online spring quarter).

+VIII.
+Online Voting, Polling Stations and Poll Workers

+- a.
 All voting in AS elections shall take place online, unless the Elections Coordinator deems it impractical to do so, such as in the case of a special election [page 15].
-Eligible voters may vote online at any time between 12:00 a.m. on the first day of the elections [04/30/2019] to 2:00 p.m. on the last day of the elections [05/04/2019]. - b.
+Eligible voters may vote online at any time between 12:00 a.m. on the first day of the elections [04/29/2019] to 2:00 p.m. on the last day of the elections [05/03/2019]. - b.
 At least one official polling station shall be located in Red Square.
 The Elections Coordinator must make their best effort to maintain at least one other polling station on South Campus. - (1) polling stations shall be open continuously from 9:30 a.m. to 3:00 p.m. on designated election days.
-On the last day of the elections, polling stations shall close at 2:00 p.m. - (2) the Elections Coordinator is to submit the planned location of the polling stations as well as a contingency plan to be used in case of inclement weather to the Board of Directors and all candidates before the beginning of the campaign period [04/08/2017].
+On the last day of the elections, polling stations shall close at 2:00 p.m. - (2) the Elections Coordinator is to submit the planned location of the polling stations as well as a contingency plan to be used in case of inclement weather to the Executive Board and all candidates before the beginning of the campaign period [04/08/2017].
 Candidates and sponsors will be notified of any necessary changes to polling locations within twelve (12) hours. - (3) poll workers shall be recruited or hired by the Elections Coordinator and shall be publicly neutral.
 They shall refrain from discussing any aspect of the elections within sixty feet of the polling station(s), with the exception of the process of voting itself and election procedures and policies.
-Aspects of the elections that may not be discussed include, but are not limited to, the estimation of voter preference or voting behavior; any opinion on the candidates, initiatives or referenda; and anything that might be construed by a reasonable person to constitute campaigning for or against candidates, initiatives or referenda.
+Aspects of the elections that may not be discussed include, but are not limited to, the estimation of voter preference or voting behavior; any opinion on the candidates, initiatives or referenda; and anything that might be construed by a reasonable person to constitute campaigning for or against candidates, initiatives or referenda. - c.

-- c.
 In the event that the Elections Coordinator deems it impractical to use online voting in an upcoming election, paper balloting shall be used for voting. - d.
 Candidates, Initiative sponsors, Referendum sponsors, opposition initiative sponsors, or opposition referendum sponsors, or any person otherwise affiliated with a campaign may not establish or operate a polling station.